 However, fiercely competitive organisations are now gaining instant feedback from their customers.
 They are learning from their Business-to-Consumer (B2C) counterparts that are often way ahead in this field.

-High performance B2B organisations are embedding a customer advocacy monitor into the way they interact with their customers.
+High performance B2B organisations are embedding a CX measurement framework into the way they interact with their customers.
 Their customers are asked important but brief questions about their experience at key points on their journey and that feedback is reported in real time.
 Insync and others provide customer advocacy technology that includes a self-serve portal from which surveys to clients can be launched.

 But in some ways the technology is the easy part.
 Ensuring employee acceptance and take up of the new technology and the related systems required to act on improvement initiatives can be the harder part.
 In our work with clients we find that implementing change management can be their biggest challenge and that's often where we're required to provide a lot of guidance over many months.

-Key customer outcomes need to be made visible, regardless of whether annual customer surveys or ongoing customer advocacy monitors are used.
+Key customer outcomes need to be made visible, regardless of whether annual customer surveys or customer experience frameworks are used.
 The Net Promoter Score (NPS)* has become a well recognised and common measure of customer loyalty and advocacy.
 Many organisations have an ongoing NPS measure of their products/services and of their people.
 They also set a budget for both and measure and report against such on a regular basis.

 A professional services firm we work with incentivises managers based on their customer metrics and includes the results in their departmental and organisation-wide scorecards.

 Organisations that use Insync's or an alternative customer advocacy monitor are able to see customer measures including trends in real time.
 Measures over time may be shown by location/region, product or service and even by sales person.
 Customer advocacy monitors can also be developed in multiple languages and the results can be consolidated across regions.
 Customers' written comments to questions can also be themed and displayed in word clouds with hyperlinks to the relevant customer comments.